VilledeMontreal/express-idempotency/CODE_OF_CONDUCT.md

 ([Français](#Code-de-conduite-pour-le-projet-nom-du-projet))

-# Contributor Covenant Code of Conduct for the [`project_name`] project
+# Contributor Covenant Code of Conduct for the Express-Idempotency project

-Contributors to repositories hosted in [`project_name`] are expected to follow the Contributor Covenant Code of Conduct, and those working within City of Montreal are also expected to follow the Code of Conduct for the City of Montreal Employees
+Contributors to repositories hosted in Express-Idempotency are expected to follow the Contributor Covenant Code of Conduct, and those working within City of Montreal are also expected to follow the Code of Conduct for the City of Montreal Employees

 ## Code of Conduct for the City Employees